 In the beginning, you must get your whole FamilyLife team involved.
 Everybody should concentrate on making your event a big success.
 By a success, we mean a big crowd with lots of laughs and meaningful fun.
 Charge enough to at least break even in all the costs from the beginning with a potential for positive margin (profit) ahead.
 Your ministry will not be able to grow if you are losing money at your events.

-There are five major aspects of a successful promotion
+There are five major keys to a successful large-scale promotion